1. Scope and Definitions

 f) Goods reported as ready for delivery must be collected by the buyer immediately.
 If delivery of the goods is delayed for reasons attributable to the buyer, we are entitled to store the goods at the buyer’s expense and risk, take all measures suitable to preserve the goods, and invoice the goods in full.
 The same applies if the buyer does not collect goods reported as ready for delivery within four (4) days.
 We reserve the right to claim further damages for delay.

-a) We reserve ownership of the items we deliver until all payments from the entire business relationship have been received.
+a) We retain ownership of the items delivered by us until all payments from the entire business relationship have been received.
 Contrary to § 449 para.
 2 BGB, we are entitled to demand the return of the items without withdrawing from the purchase contract if the buyer is wholly or partially in default of payment of the purchase price.

-b) The buyer is obliged to treat the delivered item or other items that are our property or co-ownership under this clause 8 with care.
-In particular, they are required to insure these at their own expense against fire, water, theft, and vandalism damage for their replacement value.
-If maintenance and inspection work is necessary, they must carry it out in a timely manner at their own expense.
+b) The buyer is obliged to treat the delivery item or other items that are our property or co-ownership under this clause 8 with care.
+In particular, he is obliged to insure these at his own expense against fire, water, theft, and vandalism damage sufficiently at new value.
+If maintenance and inspection work is necessary, he must carry it out in a timely manner at his own expense.

-d) The buyer is entitled to process or resell the delivered item in the ordinary course of business.
-If the buyer processes the reserved goods, the processing is carried out on our behalf as the manufacturer, and we acquire ownership directly or – if the processing involves materials from multiple owners or the value of the processed item is higher than the value of the reserved goods – co-ownership of the new item in proportion to the value of the reserved goods relative to the value of the newly created item.
-In the event that such ownership acquisition does not occur for us, the buyer hereby transfers to us the future ownership or, as described above, the co-ownership in the stated proportion.
-If the delivered item is combined or inseparably mixed with other items to form a single item and one of the other items is to be regarded as the main item, we transfer to the buyer co-ownership of the single item in the proportion stated in sentence 2, provided the main item belongs to us.
-In the case of resale, the buyer hereby assigns to us all claims up to the invoice final amount including VAT that arise from the resale against their customers or third parties.
-The buyer remains authorized to collect this claim even after the assignment, provided they have met the conditions for forwarding the collected amounts to us and as long as the conditions for the objection of insecurity according to § 321 BGB do not apply.
+d) The buyer is entitled to process or resell the delivery item in the ordinary course of business.
+If the buyer processes the reserved goods, the processing is carried out for us as the manufacturer, and we acquire ownership directly or – if the processing is done from materials of several owners or the value of the processed item is higher than the value of the reserved goods – co-ownership of the new item in proportion to the value of the reserved goods relative to the value of the newly created item.
+In the event that no such acquisition of ownership occurs for us, the buyer hereby transfers to us the future ownership or, in the proportion described above, the co-ownership.
+If the delivery item is combined with other items into a single item or inseparably mixed and one of the other items is considered the main item, we transfer to the buyer, to the extent that the main item belongs to us, co-ownership of the single item in the ratio stated in sentence 2.
+In the case of resale, the buyer hereby assigns to us all claims up to the invoice final amount including VAT that arise from the resale against his customers or third parties.
+The buyer remains authorized to collect this claim even after the assignment, provided he has created the conditions for forwarding the collected amounts to us and as long as the conditions for the objection of insecurity according to § 321 BGB do not occur.
 Our right to collect the claim ourselves remains unaffected.
 At our request, the buyer is obliged to disclose the assignment and to hand over the documents and information necessary to assert the claim.

-f) If the extended or extended retention of title regulated in this section 8 is subject to a foreign legal system under the rules of private international law and is ineffective under the applicable law there or if additional conditions are required for its effectiveness that are not met, the following retention of title applies exclusively: The delivered item remains our property until full payment has been made.
+f) If the extended or extended retention of title regulated in this clause 8 is subject to a foreign legal system under the rules of private international law and is ineffective under the applicable law there or if additional conditions are required for its effectiveness that are not met, the following retention of title shall apply exclusively: The delivered item remains our property until full payment is made.

 9. Warranty